 You will want to hike the 1.5-mile roundtrip trail that leads to Cape Flattery’s lookout and back.

-The trail leads you to views of the Pacific Ocean and the surrounding cliffs at the end point.
-The hike is considered easy, but even if it was difficult, we would still push you to go as the view is worth any amount of effort.
+The trail leads you to views of the Pacific Ocean and the surrounding cliffs at the endpoint.
+The hike is considered easy, but even if it is difficult, we will still push you to go, as the view is worth any amount of effort.

 Along the way, you are rewarded with amazing views of the coast and lighthouse as you walk through the often foggy forest.